 - To create a diagram, use any drawing tool.

-- If you have an SVG file, use it as your image.
+- For diagrams (architectural drawings, flow diagrams, and so on, as distinct from screenshots), use SVG files if possible because SVGs stay sharp when you zoom in on the image.
 If you don't have an SVG file, then save your image as a PNG file unless you have a good reason to use a different format.

 Don't include personally identifying information (PII) in screenshots.

 If a source screenshot includes PII, hide it with a solid-color overlay with 100% opacity.
 Don't rely on blurs, mosaic effects, or similar image-processing effects to obscure PII; such effects can be reversed to reveal the original information.